 Clever planning is one thing.
 The other is continued development.
 Which is great when you have men like Felix Faller.
 The former offset printer is only a few months with the company but has already implemented one major change.

-“I looked at order processing and workflows and it was immediately clear to me that we could significantly improve production with software from CGS”, explains Faller.
-“I was very familiar with ORIS products at my previous company“.
+“I looked at order processing and workflows and it was immediately clear to me that we could significantly improve production with software from CGS ORIS”, explains Faller.
+“I was very familiar with products from CGS ORIS at my previous company“.

-After two production test runs, the CEO was convinced and, since the middle of January, ORIS Press Matcher has been in full production.
+After two production test runs, the CEO was convinced and, since the middle of January, PRESS MATCHER has been in full production.
 Its ink saver function has been of greatest benefit.
 “We are saving 50 – 60% ink on each print run” says Faller.